vamsijuvvigunta/vamsijuvvigunta.github.io/Rust/agentic/LibPregel_Rust.md

 ## Impl - Petgraph

-petgraph seems to be a standard choice in graph libraries.
+petgraph seems to be a standard choice in rust graph libraries.
 So might as well figure some things out.
 This [Petgraph Review](https://hobbs.cz/rust-play/petgraph_review.html) seems to be a good starting point.
 He is actually using a rust notebook!

 # History